AI Screenr

 Step 3 in action — a realistic AI screening report

-Exactly what lands in your dashboard within 2 minutes of the candidate saying goodbye.
-Every score is backed by transcript evidence, an evidence-quality label, and a confidence value.
+Exactly what arrives in your dashboard within 2 minutes of the candidate saying goodbye.
+Every score is backed by transcript evidence, a quality rating, and a confidence value.

 Sample AI Screening Report